LGOG/Fast_scan.py/README.md

 put the IP you want to scan and let it run :)

+If it will find any webserver just say yes or no for gobuster

 ++++++++++++++++++++++++++++++++++++++++++++++++++++++++++++++++++++++++++++++++++++

 How does it work?
 It uses rustscan on all 6535 ports.
 It returns a list of open ports.
 Then it takes the list and uses it with nmap.
+If any webserver are oprn it will ask you if you want to scan it as well

 ++++++++++++++++++++++++++++++++++++++++++++++++++++++++++++++++++++++++++++++++++++